 Additional required and further readings will be posted on UCLearn.

 Students are expected to view all lectures and attend all workshops unless they have a valid reason for non-attendance (e.g. illness).
 The roundtable component of the country profile assignment mark requires participation in the full workshop session associated with this assignment.

 Required IT skills

 Students must submit all assignments in the required electronic formats on UCLearn and are expected to know or learn how to use core features of the UCLearn site, including accessing readings, slides, lecture recordings and related teaching material.

-Students will have the option of enrolling in an online or face-to-face tutorial group (space permitting).
+Students will have the option of enrolling in an online or face-to-face workshop group (space permitting).
 For students participating in online workshop groups, this unit involves online sessions in real time using the Virtual Room in your UCLearn teaching site.
-You are expected to have a functional microphone and camera (and to use them during the tutorial) so that you can participate properly in each workshop.
+You are expected to have a functional microphone and camera (and to use them during the workshop) so that you can participate properly in each workshop.
 For more information and to test your computer, go to the Virtual Room in your UCLearn site and 'Join Course Room'.
 This will trigger a workshop to help familiarise you with the functionality of the virtual room.

 Cost of purchasing textbook (see textbook information above).